acceldata-io/odpdocumentation/Enable-NTP-chrony-on-the-Cluster-and-on-the-Browser-Host.md

 Install NTP and Chrony on RHEL/CentOS and Ubuntu:

 1.  **RHEL/CentOS:**\
-Install NTP: Run the command "`yum install ntp`" and start the NTP service using "systemctl start ntpd".\
+Install NTP: Run the command `yum install ntp` and start the NTP service using "systemctl start ntpd".\
 or\
-Install Chrony: Run the command "`yum install chrony`" and start the Chrony service using "systemctl start chronyd".\
+Install Chrony: Run the command `yum install chrony` and start the Chrony service using "systemctl start chronyd".\

 2.  **Ubuntu:**\
 **Install NTP**: Run the command `sudo apt-get install ntp` and start the NTP service using "sudo systemctl start ntp".\